Judge's knuckles rapped over U of T appointment interference; can stay on bench

 “The fear of bias on the part of Justice Spiro is based on misinformation and speculation that is inaccurate,” the review panel concluded.
 “While the judge made serious mistakes, these were not serious enough to warrant a recommendation for his removal from office.”

-In September, the Centre for Israel and Jewish Affairs -- Spiro had been on its board before his judicial appointment -- told the judge about Azarova's planned appointment.
+In September, the Centre for Israel and Jewish Affairs - Spiro had been on its board before his judicial appointment to the Tax Court of Canada - told the judge about Azarova's planned appointment.

 According to the council, Spiro relayed concerns from the Jewish community to a friend at the university and warned the appointment could damage the school's reputation.